What are the top characteristics of network marketing success?

 If you’re ready to change your life and think you’d be a good fit for our team, take immediate action!

-If you bring the courage and desire, you can learn the rest!
+If you bring the courage and desire, we’ll help you learn the rest!

 A little bit of money and a whole lot of courage… that’s what we’re looking for.